SiniNumminen/website/_pages/1-blog.md

 # Does not change and does not remove 'script' variables
 script: [postlist.js]

-permalink: /blog/
+permalink: /blogs
 ---

-hat follows is a list of weblog posts from as early as {{ site.debutyear }}.
+What follows is a list of weblog posts from as early as {{ site.debutyear }}.
 I hope you enjoy